ethanpvr18/Day-to-Dark/README.md

 8. Develop the 3D Environment Preview / Magic Sheet
         NOTE: To Be Discussed.

-NOTE: This the general main objectives to follow, see the [Project Board](https://github.com/ethanpvr18/TFX/projects/1) for detailed tasks.
+NOTE: This is the general main objectives to follow, see the [Project Board](https://github.com/ethanpvr18/TFX/projects/1) for detailed tasks.

 ## How can I contribute?